pornmanut/resume/resume.typ

           subTitle: "Sep 2021 - May 2022",
           subTitleEnd: "Phetchabun, Thailand",
           content: list(
-            [Design and develop a order-book feature for the 'ELECTRONIC SARABUN' website.
-This feature enables users to distribute order-book shares among departments within the organization.
-The feature], [Design and develop a single page application for verifying the authenticity of lottery resellers using their personal identification.], [Design and develop a new Phetchabun goverment website.], ),
+            [Designed and developed an order management feature for the 'ELECTRONIC SARABUN' website.
+This feature allows users to distribute order shares among departments within the organization.], [Designed and developed a single-page application to verify the authenticity of lottery resellers by validating their national identification numbers.], [Designed and developed a new official government website for Phetchabun province, enhancing online services for residents and improving public access to government information.], ),
         ),
       ),